Bharathisam/Backend_development/README.md

 By completing this stage, you learned how to:

-- Register API routes in FastAPI
+- Build a layered FastAPI application
-- Validate request bodies automatically
-- Validate query parameters
-- Validate path parameters
-- Return standardized 422 validation errors
-- Improve API reliability by rejecting invalid requests before business logic execution
+- Separate API routes from business logic
-- Use Swagger UI to test and verify API validation
+- Implement the Service Layer pattern
+- Implement the Repository Pattern
+- Organize code using Separation of Concerns
+- Create a maintainable and scalable backend architecture

 ---